 Make an Objection

-Alternatively, you can complete the relevant valuation form assigned by property type at the bottom of this page and return the form in person to one of Council’s customer service centres, via email or by mail.
+Alternatively, you can complete the relevant valuation form assigned by property type below and return the form in person to one of Council’s customer service centres, via email or by mail.